CLOSE SEARCH

 Our construction team provides experienced, cost effective and commercial advice on all aspects of construction project security and construction law.

-Bond amount – typically around 10% of the contract value but can vary.
+Scope and amount - clearly define the bond's coverage and maximum claim amount.
+Typically around 10% of the contract value but can vary.

-Duration - often expires on the date of Practical Completion.
+Expiry - ensure the bond has a clear expiry date which aligns with the project's timeline, deploying common terminology used in the building contract.
+Bonds often expire on the date of Practical Completion.
 It is at this point the project has been handed over, and an employer will hold retention monies in relation to any liabilities during the defect liability period.

-Claims – how and when a claim will be ‘answered’ will depend on the drafting of the bond.
+Claims process - outline the steps involved in triggering and resolving claims.
+How and when a claim will be ‘answered’ will depend on the drafting of the bond.
 In the event a valid claim is triggered, the surety reimburses the employer up to the bond's value.

 The two most commonly used forms of bonds on construction projects are: